Breaking News | Seplat Petroleum Plc announces two outgoing board members

-Two members of Seplat Petroleum Development Company Plc Board, Mr. Michael Alexander and Mrs. Ifueko Omoigui Okauru, are to retire from the board, effective Jan.
-31, 2021.
+Two members of Seplat Petroleum Development Company Plc Board, Michael Alexander and Ifueko Omoigui Okauru, are to retire from the board, effective January 31, 2021.

-Mrs. Edith Onwuchekwa, the company’s Secretary and General Counsel disclosed this in a notice sent to the Nigerian Stock Exchange (NSE) on Thursday in Lagos.
+The company’s Secretary and General Counsel, disclosed this in a notice sent to the Nigerian Stock Exchange (NSE) on Thursday in Lagos.

-According to the notice, Alexander, who is a Senior Independent Non-Executive Director, was appointed to the board in June 2013, while Mrs. Okauru, an Independent Non-Executive Director, was appointed in March 2013.
+According to the notice, Mr Alexander, who is a Senior Independent Non-Executive Director, was appointed to the board in June 2013, while Mrs Okauru, an Independent Non-Executive Director, was appointed in March 2013.

 The notice said that for the past seven years, both directors had served the board meritoriously, deploying their multi-facetted experiences towards the growth of the organisation.